 - Data concerning the settings desired by Users, such as storage of user name or login;

-- Data relating to visits and manner of usage of the website, such as e.g. data relating to the estimation of aggregate traffic and usage figures, data exchange volume, identifying content that may be of particular interest to Users, as well as the general improvement, further development and availability of one;
+- Data relating to visits and manner of usage of the website, such as for example data relating to the estimation of aggregate traffic and usage figures, data exchange volume, identifying content that may be of particular interest to Users, as well as the general improvement, further development and availability of „one”;

 - Data generated when using the App, such as manner of usage, updates or device information.

-- Information regarding Users and cards registered with one which are stored in the User's account;
+- Information regarding Users and payment cards registered with „one” that are stored in the User account;

-- Information on the activation of 3-D Secure for the card registered with one, including the corresponding confirmations in the App or by entering an SMS code during use.
+- Information about the activation of 3-D Secure for the payment card registered with „one”, including the corresponding confirmations in the App or by entering an SMS code during use.